 Abstract.
 Computational photography combines plentiful computing, digital sensors, modern optics, actuators, and smart lights to escape the limitations of traditional cameras, enables novel imaging applications and simplifies many computer vision tasks.
-However, a majority of current Computational photography methods involves taking multiple sequential photos by changing scene parameters and fusing the photos to create a richer representation.
-Epsilon photography is concerned with synthesizing omnipictures and proceeds by multiple capture single image paradigm (MCSI).
-The goal of Coded computational photography is to modify the optics, illumination or sensors at the time of capture so that the scene properties are encoded in a single (or a few) photographs.
+However, a majority of current Computational Photography methods involve taking multiple sequential photos by changing scene parameters and fusing the photos to create a richer representation.
+The goal of Coded Computational Photography is to modify the optics, illumination or sensors at the time of capture so that the scene properties are encoded in a single (or a few) photographs.
 We describe several applications of coding exposure, aperture, illumination and sensing and describe emerging techniques to recover scene parameters from coded photographs.